CarlieHamilton/KidsWorld/README.md

 We decided that with the payment of the item, the postage would be included in the price or the buyer and seller could negotiate pickup/delivery.
 This is similar to how the website [gumtree](https://www.gumtree.com.au/), an Australian classified marketplace works.

 Once a user has signed up or logged in, a user can be either (or both) a seller and a buyer.

 A user can add an item to be sold.
+The user can upload an image to their sales listing.

-A user can see another user's items for sale in their own sale page.
-A user can see all the items that have been sold, and all the items that they have purchased.
+A user can see another user's items for sale in their each user's own sale page.
+In addition to that, a user can see all the items that have been sold (only their own items that have been sold), and all the items that they have purchased (only their own purchases).

+It a future implementation, we would have a messaging system so that users can contact other users to ask questions and communicate with the other users.

 ## Screenshots

 ## Tech stack (e.g. html, css, deployment platform, etc)

+Our tech stack includes:

+- Ruby on Rails
+- HTML
+- SCSS
+- Postgresql
+- Heroku for deployment
+- Cloudinary for image storage in production
+- Stripe for payment processing
+- Git/Github for source control
+- Rspec for unit testing

 ## Instructions on how to setup, configure and use your App.